cschoi/2013-norwich-biology/session3-shell.rst

 You can search the contents of a file using the command `grep`.
 The `grep` program is very powerful and useful especially when combined with other commands by using the pipe.
 Navigate to the `Lawrence` directory.
-Every data file in this directory has a line which says "Volume".
+Many data files in this directory have a line which says "Volume".
 Let's see how many times Volume occurs ::

     grep Volume *